 - 1 teaspoon chili oil, optional – spicy

-- pasta pot
+- 1 pasta pot for pasta

-- soup pot
+- 1 soup pot for soup

-- Then, add the fresh squeezed lemon juice.
+- Next, add the baby spinach and allow it to wilt.
+Then, add the fresh squeezed lemon juice.
 This will brighten the broth and add some extra flavor and acidity.

-Prepare the crispy onion:
+Prepare the Crispy Shallot

 - In a separate non-stick skillet, add a touch of vegetable oil and fry the shallot slices until they become crispy.
 Once crispy, place them on a paper towel to remove any excess oil.
 Set aside.

-Assemble the soup
+Assemble the Soup

 - Add the cooked pasta to the bottom of the soup bowl.
 Pour in a few ladles of hot soup making sure to get all of the veggies and spinach.
 Finish the dish with some fresh parsley, crispy shallots and a touch of chili oil.